What You Should Pack

 You can learn more by visiting the Zagster website.

-There are two stores very close to the dorm where participants can buy basic items.
+There are two stores about a 25 minute walk from the IAS apartments where participants can buy basic items.
 The Princeton University Store is located at 36 University Place.
 It is open Monday-Saturday from 9:00 am – 9:00 pm and on Sundays from 10:00 am – 6:00 pm.
 The store sells pens, paper, basic toiletries, laundry detergent, makeup and makeup remover, some over-the-counter medications, snacks and drinks.